triicst/IT/PowerShell/Docker/README.md

 ##Create the image

-With the Dockerfile in your current direcotory:
+With the Dockerfile in your current directory:

 ```docker
 docker build -t fredhutch/powershell .